 To be approved as an NPF Center, applicants must undergo an extensive auditing process and meet criteria developed by a task force comprised of invited experts and patient advocates.
 The criteria includes having the required expert physician specialties such as oncologists, gastroenterologists, pancreas surgeons, clinical trials, palliative care, and interventional radiologists, along with more patient focused programs such as a pain management service, psychosocial support and more.

-For more information about UM SJMC’s Cancer Institute visit its website.
+View more information about UM SJMC's Cancer Institute.

 About the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center

 The University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center is a National Cancer Institute-designated Comprehensive Cancer Center in Baltimore.
 The center is a joint entity of the University of Maryland Medical Center and University of Maryland School of Medicine.
 It offers a multidisciplinary approach to treating all types of cancer and has an active cancer research program.
 It is ranked in the top 25 cancer programs in the nation by U.S. News & World Report.

 About the University of Maryland St. Joseph Medical Center